kokkos/kokkos-core-wiki/docs/source/API/core/view/view.rst

-Note: in practice, ``rank()`` and ``rank_dynamic()`` are not actually implemented as static member functions, but ``rank`` and ``rank_dynamic`` underlying types have a nullary member function (i.e. callable with no argument).
+Note: in practice, ``rank()`` and ``rank_dynamic()`` are not actually implemented as static member functions, but ``rank`` and ``rank_dynamic`` underlying types have a nullary member function (*i.e.,* callable with no argument).

 .. cppkokkos:function:: constexpr array_layout layout() const